oanapintoiu/bank_tech_test/README.md

 3. Develop tests and then code for deposit feature ==Done==
 4. Develop tests and then code for withdrawal feature ==Done==
 5. Work on developing tests for adding a transaction.
 Create an array 'this.transactions' in the transaction.js controller.
-6. Define a addTransaction method in the transaction.js controllet and test individually that it adds a transaction with the following data: credit, debit, balance, new Date().
+6. Define a addTransaction method in the transaction.js controllet and test individually, one at a time, that it adds a transaction with the following data: credit, debit, balance, new Date().
 7.
 8.
 9.